robertvanmolken/oraclejet-truffle-box/README.md

     truffle test
     ```

-10. To build the application for production, use the build command.
-A production build will be in the build_webpack folder.
+9. To build and run the application for production, use the build command.
     ```javascript
+    ojet build
+    ```

+10. Run the ojet server for front-end hot reloading (outside the development console).
+Smart contract changes must be manually recompiled and migrated.
+    ```javascript
+    // Serves the front-end on http://localhost:8000
-    npm run build
+    npm serve
     ```

 # FAQ